stat545ubc-2021/mda-tami-kali/README.md

 # milestone 2 #
 focused on exploring 4 research questions that were identified in milestone 1, using methods of analysis, accompanied by an appropriate graphing exercise - during this process, I chose 2 research questions to focus on
 # milestone 3 #
-the final step of the mini data analysis project
+the final step of the mini data analysis project, where the focus was on more specific analyses, as well as exercises in reading and writing files

 # output folder #
 contains saved files from milestones 2 and 3